polytypic/rea-ml/README.md

        end
 ```

-The `sync'of` class used above is given an object that must be of some subtype
-of `sync'`.
-It then provides the `sync'` capabilities by delegating to the given
-object.
-In other words, it projects the `sync'` capability from the environment.
 The `mapping_env` combinator allows us to get the outer environment `o` and
 substitute our own.
+For that we use the `sync'of` class above.
+It is given an
+object that must be of some subtype of `sync'`.
+It then provides the `sync'`
+capabilities by delegating to the given object.
+In other words, we project the
+`sync'` capability out of the environment `o`.

 The following definition shows a cleaned up type for the closed `eval`: